top of page

 The short answer is everyone who intends to making building alterations to their homes.

-It is a legal requirement that any new building and any alteration that adds on to or changes the structure of an
+It is a legal requirement that any new building and any alteration that adds on to or changes the structure of an existing building must go to the City's (Planning) Development Management Department for approval.
+Approval must be given by the City Council before work can commence on site.

-the drainage system.
-However, if you make a change to the structure, such as adding a carport or even moving
+If you paint, redecorate or re-plaster, you don't need permission because you haven't moved any walls or altered the drainage system.
+However, if you make a change to the structure, such as adding a carport or even moving the front door position, you require permission to do so.

-When you submit a building plan for approval it is essential that you make sure that you have complied with the
+When you submit a building plan for approval it is essential that you make sure that you have complied with the zoning regulations of the Town Planning Scheme.

 Why is PLAN APPROVAL important?